-In SOS, the searchers do not have any prior knowledge about the environment or the number of searchers and targets.
-As in natural self-organization systems, such as a school of fish or a flock of birds, the goal here is to equip searchers with the abilities that \begin{enumerate}[label=(\arabic*)] \item a single searcher can perform an effective search by itself when there are no targets or searchers in its local view; \item a searcher has a tendency to follow other visible searchers so that a flock of searchers can be formed and the natural flocking behavior can increase the harvesting efficiency, which is especially true with a bigger group \cite{pitcher1982fish}; \item a flock of searchers can perform effective ``migration"–like actions rather than becoming tangled with each other so that the flock as a whole loses searching ability. \end{enumerate} To achieve these goals, we use the actor-critic algorithm \cite{konda1999actor} to enable self-organizing searchers to learn from experiences through centralized training and decentralized execution way.
+In the self-organizing search (SOS), a searcher does not have any prior knowledge about the environment or the number of searchers and targets.
+As in natural self-organization systems, such as a school of fish or a flock of birds, the objective is to equip searchers with the abilities that \begin{enumerate}[label=(\arabic*)] \item a single searcher can perform an effective search by itself when there are no targets or searchers in its local view; \item a searcher has a tendency to follow other visible searchers so that a flock of searchers can be formed since the natural flocking behavior can increase the harvesting efficiency, which is especially true with a bigger group \cite{pitcher1982fish}; \item a flock of searchers can perform effective ``migration"–like actions rather than tangling with each other so that the flock as a whole loses searching ability. \end{enumerate} To achieve these goals, we use the actor-critic algorithm \cite{konda1999actor} to enable self-organizing searchers to learn from experiences in the centralized training and decentralized execution way.